Tigger: WINNIE-THE-POOH!? Wait half a darned minute! It seems to me that most of these stories are about that silly old bear.

 - Trailers Always Spoil: Some of the trailers spoil Tigger and his friends getting their group photo taken at the very end of the film.

-- Tranquil Fury: Tigger does not take kindly to his friends' trick.
+- Tranquil Fury: Tigger does not take kindly to his friends' trick, but he manages to keep his cool regardless.

 - Undying Loyalty: Roo refuses to leave the despondent Tigger.
 The other animals, and later even Rabbit, ultimately join in helping him.